microsoft/semantic-kernel/docs/decisions/0021-skfunction-type-descriptions.md

 ## Proposal

 In order to be able to generate complete Function Manuals such as the Json Schema based examples above, SKFunctions and their associated Function Views will need to maintain more information about their parameter types and return types.
-Function Views currently have the following information:
+Function Views currently have the following definition:

 ```csharp
 public sealed record FunctionView(